coder/docs/getting-started/index.md

 logging in and getting set up with a sample project they can use to experience Coder.

-Additionally, we have a guide for those interested in leveraging Coder for data science, specifically using Python with Jupyter notebooks.
+Additionally, we have a guide for those interested in leveraging Coder for [data science](data-scientists.md), specifically using Python with Jupyter notebooks.
+We also have a tutorial on getting started with [PyCharm](pycharm.md)